PowerNukkitX/PNX-Website/PowerNukkitX/faq/worldConverter.md

 ```shell
 "C:\Program Files\Java\jdk-17.0.2+8\bin\java.exe" -jar pnxworldconvert-1.0.2.jar -t ./丛林神庙 -d OVERWORLD
 ```
-This method is often not elegant enough and is often lamented by experts.
+However, this method is often not elegant enough and is often lamented by some.

 #### Step 3